 OpenAI noted that this language-based technology program is the most sophisticated ever.
 However, it is also significantly dangerous.
 The previous AI model, the GPT-2, also questioned whether anyone could abuse its capabilities.

-To be specific, the same research firm noted that criminal minds could instead use the technology to create a fake social media content network, spreading fake news articles and imitating people in social media.
-With automation powered by artificial intelligence, scams related to these chatbots could multiply dramatically.
+To be specific, the same research firm noted that criminal masterminds could instead use the technology to create a network of fake social media content, spreading fake news articles and imitating people in social media.
+With automation powered by artificial intelligence, scams linked to these chatbots could multiply dramatically.

-Jason Rohrer - who created the program - said he didn't expect people to use the chatbot to simulate their dead relatives.
-"Now I'm a little afraid of the possibilities," he wrote.
+Jason Rohrer – who created the program – said he didn't foresee people using the chatbot to fake their dead relatives.
+“Now I'm a little scared of the possibilities,” he wrote.

 The US government has come to claim that the spread of disinformation on online platforms is literally killing people, as the BBC detailed in a separate report.